aglabx/dnaBPE/README.md

-# dnaBPE: tokenizer for DNA Sequences
+# dnaBPE: a tokenizer for DNA Sequences

 This repository contains a C++ program that applies Byte Pair Encoding (BPE) to tokenize DNA sequences for various downstream applications, including transformer-based language models.